GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

-OVHcloud’s GPU offerings are part of their broader cloud portfolio.
+OVHcloud’s GPU offerings are part of its broader cloud portfolio.
 The company emphasizes European data sovereignty, owning and operating all infrastructure without reliance on US hyperscalers.
-OVHcloud has achieved SecNumCloud certification (French government security standard), making it one of few providers qualified for French public sector AI workloads.
+Its SecNumCloud-qualified (ANSSI) Bare Metal Pod hosts H100/H200, and full SecNumCloud IaaS reaches general availability in June 2026, making OVHcloud one of few providers qualified for sensitive French public sector AI workloads.

 Infrastructure